Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Preliminaries

 \subsubsection{Preference Model}

-The retrieval process is guided by users' preferences for tree nodes.
-As the real preference of user $u$ for node $n$ is unavailable, a preference model $\mathcal{M}: \mathcal{U} \times \mathcal{N} \rightarrow \mathbb{R}$ predicts the preference scores.
-A variation of DIN~\cite{zhou2018deep} is commonly used as the preference model in tree-based models.
-In this subsection, we provide a detailed description of DIN.
+With the tree index, tree-based models employ a preference model $\mathcal{M}: \mathcal{U} \times \mathcal{N} \rightarrow \mathbb{R}$ to predict user preference scores over tree nodes.
+These scores guide a top-down search to select the top-$k$ nodes at each level, ultimately retrieving the top-$k$ items.
+DIN~\cite{zhou2018deep}, or one of its variants, is commonly adopted as the preference model.
+We provide a detailed description of DIN in this subsection.

-In the DIN model, the historical interaction sequence of a user $u$ serves as the input.
-Specifically, the model takes as input a matrix of item embedding vectors, denoted as $\boldsymbol{A}^{(u)}$:
+In the DIN model, the interaction sequence of a user $u$ serves as the input.
+Specifically, the model takes as input a matrix of $K$ item embedding vectors, denoted as $\boldsymbol{A}^{(u)}$: \begin{small}

-where the last $K$ items of $u$'s historical interaction sequence are considered, and $\boldsymbol{a}_k^{(u)}$ represents the embedding of $k$-th item.
-The model employs a two-layer fully connected network to compute the weight between the node $n$ and the $k$-th interacted item, which can be expressed as:
+\end{small}where $\boldsymbol{a}_k^{(u)}$ represents the embedding of $k$-th item.
+The model employs a two-layer fully connected network to compute the weight between the node $n$ and the $k$-th interacted item, which can be expressed as: \begin{small}